Dennis J. Hutchinson : Courses and Seminars

 American Law and the Rhetoric of Race

 (CL, CORE) This course presents an episodic study of the ways in which American law has treated legal issues involving race.
 Two episodes are studied in detail: the criminal law of slavery during the antebellum period and the constitutional attack on state-imposed segregation in the twentieth century.
-The case method is used, although close attention is paid to litigation strategy as well as to judicial opinions.Undergraduate students registering in LLSO, PLSC, HIST cross-listed offerings must request faculty consent prior to registration.
+The case method is used, although close attention is paid to litigation strategy as well as to judicial opinions.Undergraduate students registering in the LLSO, PLSC, HIST, AMER cross-listed offerings must go through the undergraduate pre-registration process.
 Law students do NOT need consent.

 Dennis J. Hutchinson